 Membership applications require the chair of the academic unit requesting membership to complete the nomination with the Faculty of Graduate Studies (FGS) Recommendation for membership form.
 This form is forwarded with the candidate’s current CV to the Faculty of Graduate Studies.
 If the candidate does not meet the academic unit’s normal expectations for research, graduate supervision and graduate teaching, the head of the academic unit shall justify the nomination in writing.

 To be eligible for regular membership you must be tenured or tenure track (including grant tenured or grant tenure track) and hold the rank of assistant professor, associate professor or professor.

 The head of the academic unit may include restrictions on the length of term or scope of supervisory responsibilities.
 Such restrictions are to be justified and submitted in writing with the nomination form.
 Newly appointed tenure track professors are encouraged to take advantage of educational opportunities and materials offered through the Office of the Faculty of Graduate Studies and through the Learning and Teaching Centre.

 Appointment as an associate member requires that the chair of the academic unit wishing to appoint someone as an associate member completes and submits the nomination for FGS membership form.

 Normally, associate members are employed outside the University of Victoria.
-In addition, qualified performance instructors, senior instructors, adjunct professors and artists in residence may be appointed.
+In addition, qualified performance instructors, teaching professors, adjunct professors and artists in residence may be appointed.